 WAITLIST - Waitlist (stand-by) reservations may be made without payment if a flight is full and confirmed seats are not available.
 On the day of departure, waitlisted passengers will be allowed on the flight as space permits.
 Waitlisted passengers are prioritized by their check-in time on the day of flight.
 Revenue waitlist reservations will have a higher priority than non-revenue reservations.

-CHECK-IN FAIRBANKS – To assure on-time service, it is requested that all passengers check in 1 hour prior to flight time, 35 minutes prior to departure is required.
+CHECK-IN FAIRBANKS – To assure on-time service, it is requested that all passengers check in 1 hour 30 minutes prior to flight time, one hour prior to departure is required.

 VILLAGE CHECK-IN- For flights departing from one of our village destinations, passengers are required to be at the village runway at least 20 minutes prior to flight arrival.
 Published arrival times may change and, in order to maintain an on-schedule operation, aircraft may depart prior to scheduled departure time.
 Passengers are responsible for staying in touch with the village agent or calling a customer service agent for the most up-to-date arrival information.
 You may also check flight status by going online: www.wrightairservice.com.
 Please note: Once the Pilot has called for boarding of confirmed passengers and cleared any standby passengers as space is available, no other passengers will be allowed boarding and they will have to reschedule their flight.

 NO-SHOWS - When a round-trip or multi-segment reservation has been made and the passenger fails to show up without calling to reschedule, Wright Air Service, Inc. will automatically cancel the return or continuing portions of the passenger’s reservation.
 A $50 no-show fee will be required to book any unused open legs of the ticket.
 Any open segments or open balances must be used within one (1) year from the date of last scheduled travel.